gsnoep/megpy/README.md

 # MEGPy: Magnetic Equilibrium Geometry Python
-MEGPy is a tool for quick **extraction of local flux surface geometry** and visualisation of 2D magnetic equilibria used in magnetic confinement fusion research.
+MEGPy is a package for quick **extraction of (local) equilibrium quantities** and visualisation of 2D magnetic equilibria used in magnetic confinement fusion research.
 It offers both a command line interface (CLI) and Python API.

 # Getting started